acertio/mvp_gnap_privacy/README.md

 This is a quick proof of concept, do not use in production.
 We did not secure anything (not the goal of this project) and do not intend to provide support for this project.

+Next step would be to implement DID to their full extend and reduce correlation ID.

 ## Previous work

 This MVP builds on previous work, also available on our github.